 Self-adhesive papers represent a major source of stickies contamination.
 Specialized processing with aggressive screening and flotation is required.

-What Contamination Types and Tolerance Limits Apply?
+Contamination Types and Tolerance Limits

 Contamination management is critical for machine runnability and product quality.
 Understanding contamination categories helps mills establish effective quality control programs.